-- 1. Ensure power to the system is off while installing the payload. - 2.
-Reference the mounting hole patterns for the payload: - Figure 2-14 PI-150 Payload Mounting Hole Pattern - Figure 2-15 PI-75 Payload Mounting Hole Pattern - 3.
-Position the payload on the mounting plate. - 4.
-Connect the payload to the top of the positioner with appropriate hardware.
+- 1. Ensure power to the system is off while installing the payload. - Reference the mounting hole patterns for the payload (Figure 2-14).
+Note that the (4) countersink holes in the corners of the payload platform are used in Will-Burt's Inflexion PlusTM systems only and are not used for mounting the payload.
+For further information about the Inflexion Plus, see www.willburt.com.
 Torque all hardware as appropriate for its material and size.
 The mounting hardware must include proper means to resist vibration loosening such as thread-locking compound, or locking hardware.

-Figure 2-14 PI-150 Payload Mounting Hole Pattern
+Figure 2-14 Payload Mounting Hole Pattern